yetanotherco/aligned_layer/README.md

   -X POST https://ethereum-holesky-rpc.publicnode.com
 ```

-To get the call data for yours, you can use the ```encode_verification_data.py```:
+If you want to generate the call data yourself, you can do the following steps:

-To use it, first clone then repository, then move to the repository folder, and install the dependencies with a python venv:
+1. Clone the repository and move to it
+2. Create a python venv and install the dependencies

 ```bash
 python3 -m venv .aligned_venv